FlorisHendriks/deployProvisionEduVPN/README.md

 Perform these steps on the host where you want to deploy:

     $ git clone https://github.com/FlorisHendriks98/deployProvisionEduVPN.git

+Traverse to the git repository:

+`$ cd deployProvisionEduVPN`

 Run the script (as root):